gromacs/gromacs/docs/install-guide/index.rst

     source /your/installation/prefix/here/bin/GMXRC
     ./gmxtest.pl all -np 2

-If your mdrun_ program has been suffixed in a non-standard way, then the ``./gmxtest.pl -mdrun`` option will let you specify that name to the test machinery.
+If your :ref:`gmx mdrun` program has been suffixed in a non-standard way, then the ``./gmxtest.pl -mdrun`` option will let you specify that name to the test machinery.
 You can use ``./gmxtest.pl -double`` to test the double-precision version.
 You can use ``./gmxtest.pl -crosscompiling``